 Xiaomi Buying Advice

 This might sound obvious, but remember that if you do buy from China the product is likely to be Chinese.
-The Chinese Mi Band 3, for example, has Chinese icons that you probably won't understand - and the UK version is so cheap anyway (£26.99 retail price) that the few pounds you might save simply isn't worth it.
+The Chinese Mi Band 3, for example, has Chinese icons that you probably won't understand - and the UK version is so cheap anyway (£26.99 retail price and currently available on Amazon at £29.90) that the few pounds you might save simply isn't worth it.

 For Xiaomi phones you can get around this by looking for a Global model on which Google services are preinstalled (if you do get a Chinese model you will need to install Google services yourself).